Matthias Maurer: Astronaut career

 Maurer applied to the European Space Agency as an astronaut in 2008 with almost 8500 other candidates and was one of ten to pass the selection procedure, but was not initially appointed to the European Astronaut Corps.
 In 2010 he started working for the European Space Agency as a crew support engineer and eurocom for the Columbus flight control team at the European Astronaut Centre (EAC) in Cologne, Germany.
 Before he formally joined the European Astronaut Corps in July 2015, Maurer took a lead role in ESA Astronaut Centre projects to prepare for future spaceflight and lunar operations with new international partners and extend the Agency's human exploration expertise beyond the International Space Station.

 In 2014, he took part in the ESA Cooperative Adventure for Valuing and Exercising Human Behaviour and Performance Skills program and in 2016 he was part of the NASA Extreme Environment Mission Operations 21 analog mission, an underwater training programme for future ISS crews in Florida as well as the first ESA PANGAEA mission, a field geology and astrobiology training programme by the European Space Agency.
 In March 2018, he gained certification to perform International Space Station-related spacewalks in the American spacesuit EMU.
-In 2018 he also successfully graduated from both basic astronaut training and pre-assignment training and thus became fully certified to go to space.
+In 2018 he also graduated from both basic astronaut training and pre-assignment training and thus became fully certified to go to space.

+In 2017, the European Space Agency (ESA) started human spaceflight training with China Manned Space Agency, with the ultimate goal of sending ESA astronauts to Tiangong space station.
+To prepare for the future missions, Matthias Maurer and other selected ESA astronauts lived together with their Chinese counterparts and engaged in training sessions such as splashes-down survival, language learning, and Shenzhou spacecraft operations.
+However, in January 2023, ESA announced that the agency will not send its astronauts to China's space station due to political and financial reasons.

 On 12 May 2020 he arrived at the Johnson Space Center in Texas alongside ESA astronaut Thomas Pesquet and Russian cosmonauts Sergey Ryzhikov, Sergey Kud-Sverchkov, Oleg Novitsky and Pyotr Dubrov for training amidst the COVID-19 pandemic.